Ajit Pai Celebrates After Court Strikes Down Obama-Era Robocall Rule - Slashdot

 Do you believe that Trump supporters will connect an event in reality with Trump?
 Well, I suppose there is a first time for everything, no matter how unlikely.

 Anybody got this buffoon's phone number?
-(Score:2)
+(Score:1)

 I'm really starting to not like this asshole....